astral-sh/uv/docs/guides/publish.md

 Alternatively, `uv build <SRC>` will build the package in the specified directory, while `uv build --package <PACKAGE>` will build the specified package within the current workspace.

+!!! info

+    By default, `uv build` respects `tool.uv.sources` when resolving build dependencies from the `build-system.requires` section of the `pyproject.toml`.
+When publishing a package, we recommend running `uv build --no-sources` to ensure that the package builds correctly when `tool.uv.sources` is disabled, as is the case when using other build tools, like [`pypa/build`](https://github.com/pypa/build).

 ## Publishing your package

 Publish your package with `uv publish`: